Do Foot Tattoos Hurt? 12 Things You Should Know Before You Get One

 Aftercare of a foot tattoo 101 is based on the healing wonders of Saran Wrap.
 Got to go to bed?
 Saran Wrap.
 Got to go outside?
 Saran Wrap.
 You'll become an expert on cleansing and wrapping your foot in record time, complete with fancy sticky-tape sutures to keep it in place.
 This is a skill you will, alas, never need again.

 Picking the best season for a foot tattoo is a tricky one.
-Flip-flops and ballet flats are generally your only options for letting it heal safely in the open, so obviously it's good to either be on vacation or work in an exceedingly casual office.
+Flip-flops and ballet flats are generally your only options for letting it heal safely in the open, so obviously it's good to either be on vacation or work in a casual office.
 (You can wear shoes over it, but it's not optimal.)

 You can't submerge it in water or expose it to sun for at least two weeks, though, so if you get it in the summer, fun will be strictly curtailed.
 Be prepared to treat your foot tattoo like a fussy baby that curtails a lot of the stuff you like doing for a while.

 Foot tattoos are more prone to infection than others, because they're so low to the ground.
-If you're anything like me you'll take the tattoo advice on healing — use small amounts of lotion (diaper rash lotion, weirdly, is a good one), never touch it with unclean hands, wash it 3-5 times a day for the first few days — and follow it like a religious text.
+If you're anything like me you'll take the tattoo advice on healing — use small amounts of lotion (diaper rash lotion, weirdly, is a good one), never touch it with unclean hands, wash it three to five times a day for the first few days — and follow it like a religious text.
 People will want to poke it, and you'll find yourself drawing away yelling "GERMS!"

 The aforementioned scabs need to stay in place until they flake off on their own.
 Otherwise, if you pick them, they'll take a bunch of ink with them, and you'll be left shoving your foot at your significant other saying "I MADE IT PATCHY I AM A BAD PERSON."